nplan/HomeButtons/docs/original/setup.md

     - `Secondary DNS Server` - If left empty, `1.1.1.1` will be used.

-    - `Temperature Unit` - Either `C` - Celsius  or `F` - Fahrenheit.

-    > This parameters are optional, but highly recommended, to reduce the response time and increase the battery life.
+    > This parameters are optional, but highly recommended, to reduce response time and increase battery life.
 Especially if you use a WPA-3 network.

     > Please double check that the IP address you enter is not already in use by another device on your network.